arangodb/arangodb/3rdParty/velocypack/tools/README.md

     provided, the default format is VPack.
   * `--json`: generate JSON structures.
 If neither this option or `--vpack` is provided, the default format is VPack.
+  * `--evil`: edit the generated valid byte sequences with byte insertions, removals or overwrites.
+Can be used to simulate attacks with malicious inputs.
   * `--iterations`: number of iterations that will be run.
 Default is 1.
   * `--threads`: number of threads for parallelization.
 Default is 1.
-  * `--seed`: number that will be used as seed for random generation.
+  * `--seed`: number that will be used as seed for random generation (to make fuzzer runs repeatable if necessary).